MOHAMEDAAKIFASRAR/QRdecomposition/README.md

 ## Result

-Thus the QR decomposition algorithm using the Gram-Schmidt process is written and verified the result.
+The QR decomposition algorithm using  Gram-Schmidt process is written and verified the result